xskoum01/Tripwise/README.md

-# ✈️ Tripwise
+✈️ Tripwise

-**Tripwise** je jednoduchá Python aplikace pro vyhledávání levných letenek a zájezdů.
-Aktuálně umí prohledávat letenky od Ryanairu, později přibudou další zdroje.
-Stačí zadat časové období a volitelně maximální cenu — Tripwise najde všechny zpáteční letenky, které odpovídají.

----
+Tripwise is a simple Python application for searching cheap flights and trips.
+Currently, it can find flights from Ryanair — more sources will be added later.
+Just enter a date range and optionally a maximum roundtrip price — Tripwise will find all matching roundtrip flights for you.

 📝 TODO
-Přidat další aerolinky a zájezdy

-- Pokročilé filtry (dny v týdnu, zavazadla)
+- Add more airlines and vacation packages

+- Advanced filters (days of the week, baggage options)

-- Jednoduché rozhraní (CLI/Web)
+- Simple user interface (CLI/Web)